Good Medicine - Medical School I - Cover

 "Thanks.
 Father."

-We said ‘goodbye’ and I hung up.
-Elizaveta and I made quick trips to the bathroom, and then got into my car to drive to the steak house in McKinley where we were meeting my dad.
+We said 'goodbye', and I hung up.
+Elizaveta and I made quick trips to the bathroom and then got into my car to drive to the steakhouse in McKinley, where we were meeting my dad.

 "How do you plan to handle this?"
 Elizaveta asked.

-“Just listen.
-I mean, if he doesn’t talk, I’ll try to start a conversation about school or work or whatever.
-I don’t plan to bring up the divorce or his affair unless he does.
-If he does, I’ll let him say what he wants and only give my opinion if he asks for it.
-My entire goal is to keep the lines of communication open.”
+"Just listen.
+I mean, if he doesn't talk, I'll try to start a conversation about school or work or whatever.
+I don't plan to bring up the divorce or his affair unless he does.
+If he does, I'll let him say what he wants to say and only give my opinion if he asks for it.
+My entire goal is to keep the lines of communication open."

 "How long will you wait before you say anything?"